The Sports Law Review: Finland

 Outlook and conclusions

-The renewal of the WADA Code as well as the discussions around centralising the investigation and discipline of ethical violations will most likely lead to some organisational and regulatory changes during the coming years and Finland, like so many other countries, is also looking at new developments in the fight against match-fixing, spectator violence and unethical behaviour in sports.
+Centralising the investigation and discipline of ethical violations and amendment of the rules of the Finnish Olympic Committee and federations accordingly, as well as the necessary amendments to the code of conduct of FINCIS, will likely lead to some organisational and regulatory changes during the coming years, and Finland, like so many other countries, is also looking at new developments in the fight against match-fixing, spectator violence and unethical behaviour in sports.

 2 Government proposal 190/2014 for revision of the Sports Act.